samaradel/www_threefold/www.threefoldtoken.com/content/governance/governance.md

 The Community Board receives regularly scheduled updates on the operations and performance of the Foundation - as well as notification in advance of any Decision proposals requiring Community Board approval

-The process for Community Board votes is blockchain-based and very straightforward.

-* written Decision Proposals are prepared by the Company Directors and submitted to all Token Holders via the TF App at least one week prior to the vote.
-* if necessary a Zoom presentation or recorded can also be scheduled (again - well in advance).
-* voting then takes place over a prescribed 48 hour period (each token counts as 1 vote if used by the token holder, means if the token holder decided to vote within that period).

 ## Decision Proposals